-Not sure where to start looking?
-Check out this complete guide to the absolute best hotels in Central District, Hong Kong!
+Not sure where to stay in Central District?
+Find the ideal Central District accommodations & hotel with this guide to the best places to stay in Central District, Hong Kong.

-Staying in Central, I quickly fell in love with its hilly geography and sporadic layout of uphill climbs and staircases.
+Staying in Central District, I quickly fell in love with its hilly geography and sporadic layout of uphill climbs and staircases.
 It was simply the perfect area for enjoying the aimless wandering that’s characteristic of my travel style.

-On top of that, its—well, central!—location also makes for the perfect base to explore the wilder fringes of Hong Kong Island where some of Hong Kong’s best hiking trails and a few of the best day trips from Hong Kong lie.
+On top of that, its—well, central!—location also makes Central District the perfect base to explore the wilder fringes of Hong Kong Island.

 Mandarin Oriental Hong Kong